ChalmersCTF/Writeups/AlexCTF 2017-02-05/CR5/README.md

     print >>sys.stderr, 'closing socket'
     sock.close()
 ```
-At this point I got nothing afer doing all my tricks of analysis.
+At this point I got nothing after doing all my tricks of analysis.
 However, one of the other team mates tried to request a huge set of numbers after observing that the numbers are not more than 32 bits long.
-And then he noticed that the numbers eventually will repeat themselfs in the same sequence. so he wrote the following script and got the flag ``` ALEXCTF{f0cfad89693ec6787a75fa4e53d8bdb5}```
+And then he noticed that the numbers eventually will repeat themselves in the same sequence.
+He wrote the following script and got the flag ``` ALEXCTF{f0cfad89693ec6787a75fa4e53d8bdb5}```

 ```python
 #!/usr/bin/env python